tederer/ssoa-pt-grp7/README.md

 ## removing the deployed components

-The fastes way to remove all deployed resources in Azure is to delete the resource group "rg-demoproject", which got created by the deployment of this project and contains all its resources.
+The fastest way to remove all deployed resources in Azure is to delete the resource group "rg-demoproject", which got created by the deployment of this project and contains all its resources.